krahets/hello-algo/en/docs/chapter_computational_complexity/iteration_and_recursion.md

 [file]{iteration}-[class]{}-[func]{for_loop}
 ```

-The flowchart below represents this sum function.
+The figure below represents this sum function.

 ![Flowchart of the sum function](iteration_and_recursion.assets/iteration.png)